OfficeForProductSafetyAndStandards/drupal-flysystem-s3/README.md

       // 'public' => TRUE,                        // Set to TRUE to link to files
                                                   // using direct links.

+      // 'cors' => TRUE,                          // Set to TRUE if CORS upload
+                                                  // support is enabled for the
+                                                  // bucket.
     ],

     'cache' => TRUE, // Creates a metadata cache to speed up lookups.